TIGER-AI-Lab/verl-tool/assets/docs/tool_server.md

 # Start the tool server
 host=localhost
 port=5000
-tool_type=google_search,python_code # separate by comma if you want to start multiple tool servers workers_per_tool=4 # number of workers for the tool server, meaning how many threads will be used to handle a single tool request with multiple trajectories python -m verl_tool.servers.serve --host $host --port $port --tool_type $tool_type --workers_per_tool $workers_per_tool & # run in background
+tool_type=ipython_code # separate by comma if you want to start multiple tool servers workers_per_tool=4 # number of workers for the tool server, meaning how many threads will be used to handle a single tool request with multiple trajectories python -m verl_tool.servers.serve --host $host --port $port --tool_type $tool_type --workers_per_tool $workers_per_tool & # run in background
 ```